PA-CAT: Registration and SchedulingYour first step to becoming a PA!

 Register and Schedule Early

-Register early, as seating is on a first-come, first-served basis for scheduling at a Prometric Test Center.
-Candidates must register at least 30 days prior to their desired test date.
+Register early, as seating is on a first-come, first-served basis for scheduling at a Prometric Test Center or for Prometric’s Remote Proctoring Service.
+Accessibility to local Prometric Testing Centers varies due to Covid-19, so candidates should plan ahead and schedule as early as possible.
 If you meet the “Registration and Schedule” deadline, you will likely get your preferred testing date, time, and location; however, there is no guarantee.
-If you wait until the “Late Registration and Schedule” deadline, you will be charged additional fees, and you are less likely to get your preferred testing date, time, or location.

 Special Accommodations are provided to eligible candidates on a prior-approval basis.
 Special accommodations typically involve providing candidates who have special needs additional test time, with 1.5x and 2x the normal testing time the most common.
 The purpose of this program is to ensure that no candidate with a verified disability is prevented from having an opportunity to sit for the PA-CAT in a way that is non-discriminatory.

 For the protection of the integrity of the PA-CAT, and to ensure its reliability for both candidates and participating PA programs, a special approval process is needed for anyone wishing to request special accommodations.
 More information on the special accommodations program including an application form is available here.

 Exam Master recognizes that there are some qualified applicants to PA school who, through no fault of their own, may be classified as “economically disadvantaged” or who otherwise have special economic needs.
 Exam Master is developing a program to assist these individuals with either full or partial fee waivers.
 This needs-based program is designed to ensure that no aspiring physician assistant candidate is denied an opportunity to apply to PA school.